 There are many festivals and special events in India, but only three of these are full national public holidays.
 These are-

-In India General Holidays, usually mean Government Holidays or Public Holidays or Compulsory holidays, are holidays that usually observed everywhere like banks, government sector, public sector or private sector, schools etc. There are 17 compulsory holiday including above three national holidays.
+In India General Holidays, usually, mean Government Holidays or Public Holidays or Compulsory holidays, are holidays that usually observed everywhere like banks, government sector, public sector or private sector, schools, etc. There are 17 compulsory holidays including the above three national holidays.
 These holidays are provided by the central Government of India and these are common for all states and union territories of the nation.

 (Birthday of Prophet Muhammad)

 $The date may be vary based on the lunar position.

 All of the above 14 holidays are observed as the compulsory holidays for all central government employees throughout India.
 In addition, three (3) more holidays shall be decided from the list below (Additional Compulsory Holiday List 2020) by the Central Government Employees Welfare Coordination Committee of the concerned state.
 And the 17 compulsory holidays must be the same for all Central Government Offices for the concerned State.

 *Only one holiday supposed to decide on the concerned state.

 India is a country of 29 states and 7 union territories where a different type of religious followers (Hindus, Muslims, Buddhists, Christians, Sikhs, Jain and others) lives together with a vast cultural heritage.
 They celebrate different types of festivals and cultural activities throughout the years, and which are varies from state to state.

 Except this 17 compulsory central holidays (Gazetted Holidays), a state or Union Territory can get 2 or 3 more (sometimes up to 6 to 9) additional holidays.
 Basically, these extra holidays depend on the importance and priority of a festival by the state people.
 These optional holiday lists are selected by the Central Government Employees Welfare Coordination Committee and this list is usually called as Restricted Holidays.